About Belden

 Business & Licensing Records

-Business-related public records for Belden, California, are handled by the Plumas County Community Development Department.
-This department oversees the issuance of business licenses, zoning permits, and other development-related approvals within the unincorporated areas of the county, including the 95915 ZIP code.
-Individuals and businesses operating in Belden can contact the department in Quincy to inquire about the necessary requirements and procedures for obtaining the appropriate licenses and permits.
+Business related public records for Belden, California, are handled by the Plumas County Community Development Department.
+This department oversees the issuance of business licenses, zoning permits, and other development-related approvals within the unincorporated areas of Plumas County, including the 95915 ZIP code.
+Individuals and businesses operating in the area can contact the department in Quincy to inquire about the necessary requirements and procedures for obtaining the appropriate licenses and permits.

 Elections & Voter Records